jeff5/very-slow-jython/docs/src/site/sphinx/architecture/interpreter-structure.rst

     (suppose *r* contained a list and *i2* were to delete an item), the wrong memory allocator might be called, or reference counts updated in a race with a thread in *i1*.
-    The current thread only holds the GIL in *i2*.
+    The current thread only holds the lock in *i2*.

 Notice that the first of these is a question on the meaning of the Python language,